reactjs/rfcs/text/0000-profiler.md

 The `id` value of the `Profiler` tag that was measured.
 This value can change between renders if e.g. it is derived from `state` or `props`.

 #### `phase: "mount" | "update"`
-Either the string "mount" or "update" (depending on whether this root was newly mounted or has just been updated).
+Identifies whether this component has just been mounted or re-rendered due to a change in `state` or `props`.

 #### `actualDuration: number`
 Time spent rendering the `Profiler` and its descendants for the current (most recent recent) update.
 This time tells us how well the subtree makes use of `shouldComponentUpdate` for memoization.

-Ideally, this time should decrease significantly after the initial mount.
-Althoguh in async mode, under certain conditions, React might render the same component more than once as part of a single commit.
+Ideally, this time should decrease significantly after the initial mount as many of the descendants will only need to re-render if their specific `props` change.

+Note that in async mode, under certain conditions, React might render the same component more than once as part of a single commit.
 (In this event, the "actual" time for an update might be larger than the initial time.)

 #### `baseDuration: number`
 Duration of the most recent `render` time for each individual component within the `Profiler` tree.
-This reflects a worst-case cost of rendering (e.g. the initial mount or no `shouldComponentUpdate` memoization).
+In other words, this value will only change when a component is re-rendered.
+It reflects a worst-case cost of rendering (e.g. the initial mount or no `shouldComponentUpdate` memoization).

 #### `startTime: number`
 Start time identifies when a particular commit started rendering.
 Although insufficient to determine the cause of the render, it can at least be used to rule out certain interactions (e.g. mouse click, Flux action).
 This may be helpful if you are also collecting other types of interactions and trying to correlate them with renders.